JonasTischer/jonastischer.com/content/posts/django-pytest-tutorial.md

 thumbnail: images/django-testing.webp
 ---

-In the realm of **Django development**, robust testing isn't just beneficial—it's essential.
+In the realm of **backend development**, robust testing isn't just beneficial—it's essential.
 Testing acts as your code's safety net, ensuring that each change introduces improvements, not bugs.
-This blog post is your guide to upgrading your Django testing arsenal with **Pytest**, **Factory Boy**, and **fixtures**.
+This blog post is your guide to upgrading your Django testing skills with **Pytest**, **Factory Boy**, and **fixtures**.

 **Why Elevate Your Testing Game?**